likhithkp/likhithkp/README.md

 # Hey There 👋, I'm Likhith!
-An enthusiastic computer science engineer skilled in coding .
+An enthusiastic developer skilled in coding.
 Seeking to leverage solid skills in collaboration, communication & development as a programmer.
 ### 💫 More About Me:
 - 🔭   I’m currently working on Frontend Development. <br/>
 - 🌱   I’m currently learning Next.js & Material UI.<br/>